 Chief Minister Pushkar Singh Dhami of Uttarakhand state (India) said on November 28 that the work of laying pipelines inside the Silkyara road tunnel that collapsed, trapping 41 workers, has been completed, according to ANI news agency.

-"All workers will be brought out soon," Mr. Dhami announced on social network X. Previously, rescue force officials and authorities said that if there were no obstacles, the rescue team would soon bring the trapped workers out.
+"All the workers will be brought out soon," Mr. Dhami announced on social network X. Previously, rescue force and government officials said that if there were no obstacles, the rescue team would soon bring the trapped workers out.

 Ambulances and rescue teams are waiting outside the tunnel entrance.
-Rescue teams are expected to enter and pull people out one by one.
-They will then be taken to hospital for medical checks.
+Rescue teams are expected to go in and pull people out one by one.
+They will then be taken to hospital for check-ups.

 Several ambulances were on standby near the area.